The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Results and Discussions

 \subsection{Characteristics of 1DEG and solution verification}

-We first focus on comparing the \textit{conduction band edge}s, $Ec(y,z)$, calculated by FV-TF and FV-SP methods at $50~mK$.
-Color contour plots of $Ec(y,z)$ are shown in Figs. \ref{fig7}(a) and \ref{fig7}(b).
-The lowest value of the \textit{conduction band edge} is denoted by $min(Ec)$ (the bottom of the well) within each panel.
+We first focus on comparing the conduction band edges, $Ec(y,z)$, calculated by FV-TF and FV-SP methods at $50~mK$.
+Color contour plots of $Ec(y,z)$ are shown in Figs. \ref{fig6}(a) and \ref{fig6}(b).
+The lowest value of the conduction band edge is denoted by $min(Ec)$ (the bottom of the well) within each panel.
 The $Ec(y,z)$ calculated by FV-SP shows much softer spatial variations around the quantum well area.
 The area (shape) of the quantum well can be determined roughly by those (x,y)s where $Ec(x,y)<\mu_e$.
 The shape of the quantum well corresponds to the physical distribution of 1DEG.
 The longitudinal distribution of the quantum well is much larger (about $20~nm$ from each side) than the top gate width (40~nm).
 These results are strongly against using the hard-wall approximation on the y-axis.
-Readjusting the electrochemical potential to $\mu_e=50~meV$, the $Ec(y,z)$ is calculated again and the results are plotted in Figs. \ref{fig7}(c) and \ref{fig7}(d).
+Readjusting the electrochemical potential to $\mu_e=50~meV$, the $Ec(y,z)$ is calculated again and the results are plotted in Figs. \ref{fig6}(c) and \ref{fig6}(d).
 Convergence behavior showed very little sensitivity to the value of the electrochemical potential.
-Comparison between Fig. \ref{fig7}(b) and Fig. \ref{fig7}(d) [or equivalently between Fig. \ref{fig7}(a) and Fig. \ref{fig7}(c)] indicates that the conduction band on the Si layer ($z<40~nm$, both the quantum well area and far from the well) moves upward almost identical to the $\mu_e$.
-In this respect, conduction bands calculated by both FV-SP and FV-TF methods show a similar response to the $\mu_e$.
+Comparison between Fig. \ref{fig6}(b) and Fig. \ref{fig6}(d) [Fig. \ref{fig6}(a) and Fig. \ref{fig6}(c)] indicates that the conduction band on the Si layer ($z<40~nm$) moves upward almost identical to the $\mu_e$.
+The $Ec(x,y)$ calculated by both FV-SP and FV-TF methods show a similar linear response to the $\mu_e$.